crellison/talks/linux-cpu-scheduling/slides.md

 This enforcement is separate from the time slice allocation via CPU shares

-The system enforces the quota at process scheduling so the process will be throttled at it's quota
+The system enforces the quota at process scheduling so the process will not been allowed to execute if it is over quota

 A process can’t exceed the set CPU quota, and will never get evicted or killed for trying to use more CPU time than allocated